badgerloop-software/pod-dashboard/README.md

 │  │  │  ├── Countdown.js           //
 │  │  │  ├── Timer.js               //
 │  │  │  ├── batteries.js           //
-│  │  │  ├── charthandling.js       // Create, fill, and clear charts using Plotly.js
+│  │  │  ├── charting.js            // Create, fill, and clear charts using Highcharts
 │  │  │  ├── communication.js       // The hub of all incomming and outgoing connections
 │  │  │  ├── config.js              // Read and Write to the Constants File
 │  │  │  ├── datainterfacing.js     // Interface with the local tempory database and long term database